-Can’t face Christmas Day sitting down in front of yet another cringeworthy, outdated Bond film, carnage-filled, feature-length soap opera episode or smug-fest celebrity talk show?
+Can’t face Christmas Day sitting down in front of yet another sappy family film, carnage-filled soap opera episode or smug-fest celebrity talk show?
 We’ve got the solution, and we’ve put it all in a list for you to look at now, with your eyes.
-And not a Bublé, Nigella or Her Majesty in sight.
+And not a single Bublé, bake off or Bond movie in sight.

 Merry Christmas, telly addicts!

 You’ve been rudely awakened by the kids leaping up and down on your bed.
 Blearily, you haul yourself downstairs to oversee the unwrapping of presents, and maybe fix some breakfast.

 They’re still jumping up and down.
 You need a distraction.
 Here it is:

 The Muppet Christmas Carol

 There’s really just one family-friendly way to kick-off the festive telly binge, and that’s with the Muppets.
 Thanks to the joy of streaming, you can do just that.

 The Muppet Christmas Carol is the perfect storm of festive enjoyment: a traditional Dickens story with traditional Christmas values, but starring furry, floppy headed puppets.
 And let’s not forget Michael Caine playing it completely straight as Ebeneezer Scrooge: quality acting or utter ambivalence?
 It’s Christmas so let’s give him the benefit of the doubt.

 Either way, by the end of the film the nippers will have been taught a thing or two about what Christmas is really about and you’ll all feel warm and fuzzy inside.
 Sure, the Buck’s Fizz will have played it’s part in that but let’s give the Muppets at least some of the credit.